VobileLA/webscraper-prototype/README.md

 # Introduction
 This program is a web scraper that uses the factory method pattern to extract data from websites.
-The program supports two scraping frameworks, Puppeteer and Playwright, to provide a flexible and scalable solution for web scraping.
+The program supports two scraping frameworks, Puppeteer and Cheerio-Crawlee, to provide a flexible and scalable solution for web scraping.

 # Features
 Input data is specified in a JSON file.